Cap Clouds – What They Are And How They Differ From Lenticular Clouds

 Cap Cloud - What It Is And How It Differs From Lenticular Clouds

-Cap or Pileus clouds are stationary orographic clouds that form over a mountain peak when moist air is forced up the windward slopes, and condensation occurs as it flows over the top.
+Cap or Pileus clouds are defined as stationary orographic clouds that form over a mountain peak when moist air is forced up the windward slopes, and condensation occurs as it flows over the top.
 Unlike lenticular clouds, they form directly over a mountain or high hilltop and have a dome-like shape.

 Variations on the planet's surface influence a variety of meteorological occurrences like wind, temperature, and, yes, cloud formations.
 Especially elevations and dips on the surface play a significant role in the development of certain clouds.